fantasyland/static-land/docs/spec.md

 ## Type

 A type in Static Land is a dictionary (JavaScript object) with static functions as values.
-'Static' means that functions don't use `this`, they are not methods and can be detached from the type object.
+'Static' means that functions don't use `this`, they can be detached from the type object.
 The type object is just a container for functions.

 ```js
 const {of, map} = MyType